AIMIZING/mcp_docs_reader/README.md

 ### 5. Run Claude Desktop
 Launch Claude Desktop.
 Once it's running, it will automatically detect and connect to the configured MCP tool.
-You can now ask Claude questions based on your local PDF documents, like:
+You can now ask Claude questions based on your local PDF or Excel documents, like:

 > "Summarize the key points from the registered file contents."